 Trunyan Village, oftentimes also spelt ‘Terunyan’, is a remote mountain village on the eastern lakeside of Mount Batur, in central Bali’s Kintamani highlands.
-The settlement is known for its indigenous Balinese community, known as the Bali Aga, who most notably have unique burial rites.
+The settlement is known for its indigenous Balinese community, known as the Bali Aga, who have unique burial rites.
 Their deceased aren’t cremated in lavish funerary ceremonies as like the majority of Balinese Hindus, but rather laid out on the ground within the village’s literal boneyard.

 - Bali Hai Sunset Dinner Cruise